This article provides answers for InVision V7. Not sure which version you're using? Find out.

 Here are a handful of incredibly useful new features that other InVision V7 users are loving:

-User roles: New user roles let you provide the right level of visibility to the right people.
-In InVision V7, we’re introducing two new roles: team members and external guests.
+- User roles: New user roles let you provide the right level of visibility to the right people.
+In InVision V7, we’re introducing two new roles: members and guests.

 You’ll also still enjoy many of the core capabilities in the current version of InVision (V6), including these InVision staples: